 Where freelance writers can find the best story ideas for magazines and newspapers

-With all the content that we are exposed to, it’s incredible to think that we may not know where to look to find great story ideas.
+With all the content we are exposed to, it’s hard to imagine that we may not know where to find great story ideas.

-Whatever areas you write in, be it health, parenting, technology, food, real estate, business, education, travel or anything else, there are endless article topic ideas out there for you.
-You just need to know where to find them.
+Whatever area you write in, be it health, parenting, technology, food, real estate, business, education, travel or anything else, there are endless article topic ideas.

 Friends and family

 I was at a BBQ a few years ago when several of my friends were talking about going to a wedding of a couple who already had children.

-Apologies for the couple of underlined passages – this is a PDF that the subeditors sent me for fact checking).
+Apologies for the couple of underlined passages – this is a PDF that the subeditors sent me for fact checking.